429th Attack Squadron: World War II

+B-17G of the 2d Bombardment Group (Note: Aircraft is Lockheed-Vega built B-17G-50-VE Flying Fortress serial 44-8167.)

 The squadron moved to Italy in December 1943 and continued operations as part of Fifteenth Air Force.
 Operated primarily from Amendola Airfield near Foggia.
 It engaged primarily in long-range bombardment of strategic targets in Germany, Poland, Czechoslovakia, Austria, Hungary, Yugoslavia, Rumania, and Greece.
 The 429th participated in the drive toward Rome from January through June 1944, the invasion of Southern France in August 1944, and the campaigns against German forces in northern Italy from June 1944 until May 1945.
 The squadron was inactivated in Italy in early 1946.